 soundscape of demonic screams and hellish guitars.
 The album then closes with the trademark Bathory outro, as heard on all

 of the early albums.

-speaking of Black Metal.
-This record is somewhat underrated, for unknown reasons, yet it stands as one of the first pure Black
+business speaking of black metal.
+This record is somewhat underrated, for unknown reasons, yet it stands as one of the first

-Metal albums ever recorded, cementing a sound that would influence countless legions for decades to come.
-This is an important
+pure black metal albums ever recorded, cementing a sound that would influence countless legions for decades to come.
+This